luketpeterson/fuzzy_rocks/README.md

 ## Database Format

-Depending on the [Coder] used, DB contents are encoded using either [Bincode](https://docs.rs/crate/bincode/latest) crate or [MessagePack](https://msgpack.org/index.html).
-Currently the database contains 4 Column Families.
+Depending on the [Coder] used, DB contents are encoded using either [BitCode](https://github.com/SoftbearStudios/bitcode), [Bincode](https://docs.rs/crate/bincode/latest), or [MessagePack](https://msgpack.org/index.html).
+Currently the database contains 5 Column Families.

 1. The "rec_data" CF uses a little-endian-encoded [RecordID] as its key, and stores a varint-encoded `Vec` of integers, which represent key_group indices, each of which can be combined with a `RecordID` to create a `KeyGroupID`.
 Each referenced key_group contains at least one key associated with the record.
 The `rec_data` CF is the place to start when constructing the complete set of keys associated with a record.